d-bl/tesselace-to-gf/docs/index.md

 In the following tables,
 * click on the **image** to see thread and pair diagrams in [GroundForge],
-* click on the **name** to download a template file for use with the [Bobbin Lace plugins for Inkscape](https://tesselace.com/tools/inkscape-extension/).
+* click on **txt** to download a template file for use with the [Bobbin Lace plugins for Inkscape](https://tesselace.com/tools/inkscape-extension/).
+* click on **svg** link to experiment with other pin positions.

 Families of patterns are variations of the same pattern with [modified pin positions](/GroundForge/help/Reshape-Patterns).
-Click on the **SVG** link to experiment with other pin positions.
 Note: Currently, GroundForge does not support pin positions therefore the thread diagrams for all members of a family look the same.

 Traditional Grounds